ACloudGuru-Resources/Kubernetes_Advanced_Networking/CH03/CH03_L07/README.md

 options ndots:5
 ```

-it should match the ClusterIP of the CoreDNS Service
+The `nameserver` directive should match the ClusterIP of the CoreDNS Service

 ```bash
 ○ → kubectl get svc kube-dns -n kube-system